yourlabs/djhacker/README.rst

 whatever other kwargs it wants to add, you won't have to use any specific model form, this will work natively in the admin for instance.

+.. note:: `form_class` is optionnal, you may as well just pass kwargs and not
+          change the default form class for a form field.

 Custom formfield callback
 =========================